shivathapaa/Nepali-Date-Picker/sample/iosSwiftApp/README.md

 `nepali_date_picker.xcframework` and reaches the pickers through the Kotlin `UIViewController` factories, with no Compose code of its own.

-This is the sample that exercises the iOS bridge end to end, so it is the one CI builds with `xcodebuild`.
-If the exported Swift surface, the framework name, the architecture slices or the Xcode-side requirements regress, this app stops compiling.
+It exercises the iOS bridge end to end: the exported Swift surface, the framework name, the architecture slices and the Xcode-side requirements.

 For the other iOS model, a screen that is entirely Compose Multiplatform, see [`iosApp`](../iosApp).